CMPUT412W19Team6/comp5/README.md

 # Competition 5: Game Strategy

-**Description:** In this competition, the robot is supposed to follow a line, count objects, match similar shaped objects, find AR tags and park at certain points.
+**Description:** In this competition, the robot is supposed to follow a line, count objects, match similar shaped objects, find AR tags and push a box with AR tags to an AR tag goal location.
+We were supposed to pick a stragtegy that gives us the most mark.
+Our original strategy was to complete all the tasks all the time and start the robot again once it's finished.
+Then we learned during the competition that we are not allowed to manually start the robot ourselves so we ended up just let the robot finish one complete run.

 ## 1. Purpose